BhaskarXD/MorphleScannerFrontend/README.md

 React.js: A powerful JavaScript library for building interactive user interfaces.
 CSS: Cascading Style Sheets for styling and customizing the appearance of the grid and its elements.

+---

+# Matrix/Grid Color Legend

+- **Current Cell**:
+  - Represented by a **red border**.
+This indicates the cell that is currently selected or in focus.

+- **Unvisited**:
+  - Displayed in **grey**.
+These cells have not been interacted with or observed.

+- **Visited (Not Focused/Captured)**:
+  - Displayed in **yellow**.
+These cells have been visited, but no specific action (focus or capture) has been performed on them.

+- **Focusing**:
+  - Displayed in **light blue**.
+This indicates that the camera is in the process of focusing on this cell.

+- **Focused**:
+  - Displayed in **dark blue**.
+This indicates that the camera has successfully focused on this cell and is ready for capture.

+- **Capturing**:
+  - Displayed in **light green**.
+This signifies that the camera is currently capturing an image of this cell.

+- **Captured**:
+  - Displayed in **dark green**.
+This indicates that the camera has successfully captured an image of this cell.

+---

+This color legend provides a visual reference for the different states and actions associated with cells in the grid, enhancing user understanding and interaction with the Morphle Scanner application.

 --
 # Improvements